rheiland/Studio_rtd/docs/source/guide.rst

 .. _guide:

 PhysiCell Studio is a graphical tool to simplify PhysiCell model editing.
 It provides a multi-tabbed GUI that allows graphical editing of the model and its associated XML, including the creation/deletion of fundamental objects, e.g., substrates (or signals) in the microenvironment, and cell types.
-It also lets users run their model and interactively visualize results, allowing for more rapid model refinement.
+It also lets users run their simulation and interactively visualize results, allowing for more rapid model refinement.

 This User Guide provides brief, but hopefully sufficient, guidance on using the Studio - at least its contents (not the challenges involved in developing your particular model).
 If you experience problems or have questions, please contact us using an appropriate PhysiCell community Slack channel or https://github.com/PhysiCell-Tools/PhysiCell-Studio/issues of the Studio GitHub repository.
 The latter is preferred when reporting a fatal error using the Studio.
 When reporting problems, please provide the Studio version # (found in the `Studio->About` menu) and the steps to reproduce the problem.
 We welcome Pull Requests to the `development` branch of https://github.com/PhysiCell-Tools/PhysiCell-Studio (see instructions there) for bug fixes and suggested improvements.